 Shaftesbury is one of the oldest and highest towns in England and home to renowned, iconic landmark – Gold Hill.
 Nearby Gillingham is Dorset’s most northern town and has connections with the famous oil painter John Constable.

-Whether in Shaftesbury and Gillingham for a weekend, short break or longer, there is plenty to keep you busy, whatever the weather.
+Whether you're in in Shaftesbury and Gillingham for a weekend, short break or longer, there is plenty to keep you busy, whatever the weather.

-If time allows, venture further afield south to the Jurassic Coast, north to Wiltshire and Stonehenge, east to Cranborne Chase AONB and west to Sherborne.
+If time allows, you could venture further afield south to the Jurassic Coast, north to Wiltshire and Stonehenge, east to Cranborne Chase AONB and west to Sherborne.

 Take a stroll along Park Walk and admire the seemingly endless panoramas.
 Visit quaint old-fashioned stores, flea markets and country fayres on the High Street.
 Or climb the cobbles of one of England’s most renowned landmarks – the iconic Gold Hill – made famous by a loaf of bread!